 Other Infrastructure Summary Assessment Further Work Air Quality No issues have been identified.
 The site is not within an Air Quality Management Area (AQMA).
 Mitigation (dependent upon detail of development).
-Community Facilities Nottinghamshire County Council may seek contributions- towards libraries to mitigate the impact of the- development.
-Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
+Community Facilities Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
 This would need to be subject to further consideration at the time of any planning application submission.